 This perennial is part of the Araceae family and is well-known for its unique and attractive foliage.
-It is long and narrow with deep serration on the edges and has dark green-colored leaves.
+It is long, narrow, with deep serration on the edges and dark green-colored leaves.

 The groovy name “Jungle Boogie” is believed to be given due to the plant’s zig-zag growing habit, and this absolutely adds to the plant’s exotic appeal.

 We will mainly discuss the ideal conditions when caring for the Philodendron Jungle Boogie indoors, but you can also grow it outdoors in hardiness zones 9-11.

 |Botanical Name||Philodendron Jungle Boogie|

 |Common Name||Philodendron Tiger Tooth, Philodendron Henderson’s Pride, Philodendron Narrow|